-- 15.1 Resignation - (a) All officers, other than casual officers, are required to provide a minimum of two weeks written notice of resignation. - (b) If an officer fails to give the requisite notice under clause 15.1(a), CSIRO shall have the right to withhold moneys due to the officer to a maximum amount equal to the officer's salary for the period of notice. - (c) Upon an officer giving their resignation, CSIRO may elect that the officer does not work through the notice period, but will pay the officer the balance of the two week notice period in lieu. - (d) Any period of recreation leave or part thereof may be used to offset notice of resignation by the officer where mutually agreed between the officer and CSIRO. - 15.2 Termination by CSIRO - (a) CSIRO will provide the following periods of notice when terminating the employment of an officer:
+- 15.1 Resignation - (a) All officers, other than casual officers, are required to provide a minimum of two weeks written notice of resignation. - (b) If an officer fails to give the requisite notice under clause 15.1(a), CSIRO shall have the right to make deductions from the officer's final entitlements to the extent of the overpayment, in accordance with the requirements of the Fair Work Act 2009. - (c) Upon an officer giving their resignation, CSIRO may elect that the officer does not work through the notice period but will pay the officer the balance of the two week notice period in lieu. - (d) Any period of recreation leave or part thereof may be used to offset notice of resignation by the officer where mutually agreed between the officer and CSIRO.

+15.2 Termination by CSIRO

+(a) CSIRO will provide the following periods of notice when terminating the employment of an officer: